Out (magazine): History

-Other controversies

-In 2018, it was reported that Adam Levin, the owner of Oreva Capital, the parent company of Pride Media, had a history of donating to Republican politicians who have publicly taken anti-LGBTQ stances, including Devin Nunes, Dean Heller, Josh Mandel, and Dana Rohrabacher.
-Rohrabacher has said that gay people should be denied the right to buy a home and has consistently opposed legal advancements for the LGBTQ community.

-In 2020, OpenSecrets showed additional donations of $2,800 each to Thom Tillis and Steve Daines.
-Both senators received a zero on the Human Rights Campaign's congressional scorecard for not supporting legislation such as the Equality Act and have voted to confirm anti-LGBTQ judges and cabinet members.
-The Charlotte Observer's editorial board wrote an article in 2019 called "Thom Tillis is no friend of the LGBTQ community".

 Out100

 Since its beginning, Out offered an annual list, the Out100, documenting a hundred "influential, inspirational" LGBTQ personalities and celebrities and "founded to celebrate and honor some of the most influential LGBTQIA figures."
 In conjunction with the listings is the annual Out100 Awards honoring a handful of that year's celebrities with: Ingenue of the Year, Reader's Choice, Artist of the Year, and Entertainer of the Year.
 In 2019, editor Phillip Picardi said the Out100 was the magazine's "greatest and most well-known tradition".
+Out introduced a Reader's Choice Award in 2013 in addition to its editorially curated list of the top 100 honorees.